kathysledge/smig/docs/guides/best-practices.md

 ### Use relations for attributed edges

-When the relationship itself has data:
+When you need to store data about the relationship itself (not just that it exists), relations are the right choice:

 ```typescript
 // When you need metadata on relationships